Plastic pollution: Causes

 There are differing estimates of how much plastic waste has been produced in the last century.
 By one estimate, one billion tons of plastic waste have been discarded since the 1950s.
 Others estimate a cumulative human production of 8.3 billion tons of plastic, of which 6.3 billion tons is waste, with only 9% getting recycled.

-It is estimated that this waste is made up of 81% polymer resin, 13% polymer fibres and 32% additives.
+It is estimated that this waste is made up of 81% polymer resin, 13% polymer fibres and 32% polymer additives.
 In 2018 more than 343 million tonnes of plastic waste were generated, 90% of which was composed of post-consumer plastic waste (industrial, agricultural, commercial and municipal plastic waste).
 The rest was pre-consumer waste from resin production and manufacturing of plastic products (e.g. materials rejected due to unsuitable colour, hardness, or processing characteristics).

 A large proportion of post-consumer plastic waste consists of plastic packaging.
 In the United States plastic packaging has been estimated to make up 5% of MSW.
 This packaging includes plastic bottles, pots, tubs and trays, plastic films shopping bags, rubbish bags, bubble wrap, and plastic or stretch wrap and plastic foams e.g. expanded polystyrene (EPS).
 Plastic waste is generated in sectors including agriculture (e.g. irrigation pipes, greenhouse covers, fencing, pellets, mulch; construction (e.g. pipes, paints, flooring and roofing, insulants and sealants); transport (e.g. abraded tyres, road surfaces and road markings); electronic and electric equipment (e-waste); and pharmaceuticals and healthcare.
 The total amounts of plastic waste generated by these sectors is uncertain.